Aquaculture Work Experience

 Ausyfish has been providing work experience for aquaculture students for about 18 years.
 We operate through-out the year.
 If you are interested please look very carefully at this page.
 Also look at the whole web site.
 This will let you see exactly what to expect.
 If you still have any questions please email us.

-Students can do less than four weeks but if they are housed at the farm a fee of $75 per week will apply.
+Students can do less than four weeks but if they are housed at the farm a fee will apply.
+If you are doing the work experience as part of your University's requirements, than the fee is $75/week (we will require a letter from the University or Tafe to confirm this).
+If you are doing the work experience for another reason, than the fee is $200/week.
 This fee must be paid, in advance when the booking is made, and is NOT refundable.

 The minimum term for work experience 14 days.

 You will be exposed to the day-to-day activities of a working fish farm/hatchery producing a variety of fishes for a variety of markets.
 If required visits to other fish farms can be arranged.